alloystorm/dvvr/index.md

 ---
 title: DanceXR
-excerpt: Universal character model viewer and motion player
+excerpt: Unlock your imagination with this ultimate character model viewer and motion player.
+Comes with VR compatibility and available on PC, Mac, and Android.
+Unleash your creativity and bring your characters to life like never before!
 layout: splash
 header:
   overlay_image: /images/header_wide.png